Austin package bomb attacks timeline

 Police warned residents who found any suspicious packages to call 911, and to send tips to Austin Crime Stoppers at (512) 472-8477 or Texas Crime Stoppers at 1-800-252-8477.

-Austin Police Chief Brian Manley announced that the department, the FBI and ATF were offering $100,000 — up from the previous reward of $50,000 — for anyone who could provide information leading to an arrest in the case.

-The six-figure reward is in addition to a separate reward of $15,000 provided by Texas Gov. Greg Abbott’s office.

-Fox News’ Nicole Darrah and Travis Fedschun and The Associated Press contributed to this report.
+Fox News’ Nicole Darrah, Travis Fedschun, Kaitlyn Schallhorn and The Associated Press contributed to this report.